 - MA Psychology, Counseling Specialization: Seattle (LIOS) Blended Learning Program for licensure in Washington state.
 This program employs a pedagogy that is grounded in the integration of three core elements: applied behavioral science, systems theory, and experiential learning.

-- MA Psychology, Marriage and Family Therapy/Professional Clinical Counseling Specialization: A career-focused, clinical program with practicum training, this program prepares you for multiple licenses and empowers you to shape and craft your professional development and practice orientation.
+- MA in Counseling: A career-focused, clinical program with practicum training, this program prepares you for multiple licenses and empowers you to shape and craft your professional development and practice orientation.
 Focus on career opportunities while remaining true to your humanistic principles and helping others.

 - PhD Psychology, Psychophysiology Specialization: A unique doctoral specialization in applied psychophysiology.
 This program offers you a range of assessment and intervention techniques to help patients and clients achieve optimal function and performance in sports, business, educational, and recreational settings. .